Saifsamirk/reactnd-project-myreads-starter/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 You can find more information on how to perform common tasks [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

+## App components: the app contains a folder named, "components" and inside, there are the three main components that our app is built upon.

+-- The 1st is "Home" which holds all routes and intially fetch "Your books" from the backend.
+-- The 2nd is "Shelves" which contains the main page with all shelves and render each book according to each shelf type returned from the backend
+-- The 3rd is "Create" which represents the section that searches for a certain book and then, add it accordingly to the desired shelf.

+## Life Cycle Methods Used:
+-- componentDidMount: which hooks into the lifecycle of React DOM.
+It primarily does, "something" whenever your component renders.
+Here, it fetches all the selected books and display them accordingly in the view

+## Function used:

+-- filterBooks (Shelves) : which removes replicated code and just render one ordered list but changes the title and the key upon the shelf's value.
+Which results in rendering all types of shelves without replicating a single line of code.

+-- handleShelfChange (Shelves, Create) : it takes the selected shelf from the dropdown and send a request to the backend to update it.
+Then, it fetches the books again from the backend to keep the UI updated

+-- onSearch (Create) : the only argument of this function is the key word.
+It fetches the data from the backend upon this keyword and updates the UI accordingly

+## Add-Ons:

+-- shelves: an array of objects that has a label for each shelf (For the UI) and also a value to be used in filtering the books list upon the shelf type.

 ## Contributing

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.